ONSdigital/application-profile/README.md

 5* Open Data is based on the following principles,

-★     data needs to be able to be published on the web ★★    data needs to be machine-readable
+★     data needs to be able to be published on the web, ★★    data needs to be machine-readable,
-★★★   data needs to be non-proprietary
+★★★   data needs to be non-proprietary,
-★★★★  identifiers need to be used to denote things, so that people can talk about resources unambiguously ★★★★★ data needs to able to be linkied to other data to provide context
+★★★★  identifiers need to be used to denote things, so that people can talk about resources unambiguously, ★★★★★ data needs to able to be linkied to other data to provide context.

 To aid humans who increasingly rely on computational support to deal with increased volumes of data, complexity, and creation speed of data, The FAIR Principles were conceived.